PaddlePaddle/PaddleRS/docs/apis/data_en.md

 ### Combined Data Transformation Operator

 Use `paddlers.transforms.Compose` to combine a set of data transformation operators. `Compose` receives a list input when constructed.
-When you call `Compose`, it serially execute each data transform operator in the list.
+When you call `Compose`, it serially execute each data transform operators in the list.
 The following is an example:

 ```python
 # Compose a variety of transformations using Compose.